SamirTalwar/monospacedmonologues.com/posts/2016-03-30--docker-part-fourteen--behave-like-a-process.md

-# Docker, Part Fourteen: Behave Like A Process

 I was going to write a long post on all the different ways in which stopping your container can go wrong, but it turns out Brian DeHamer beat me to it and did a much better job than I could.
 I'd recommend reading the article, [Gracefully Stopping Docker Containers][].

 But for completeness' sake, I'd like to apply the advice in that article to my pet project, [*bemorerandom.com*][bemorerandom.com].